BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

       # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
     - name: Checkout code
       uses: actions/checkout@v2

+    # Both of these fine OSS actions will do the deployment job.
+    # I keep both in here, but one commented out, in case I find in the future that only one or the other has a feature I might need

-    - name: Deploy 🚀
+    # - name: Deploy 🚀
-      uses: JamesIves/github-pages-deploy-action@4.1.1
+    #   uses: JamesIves/github-pages-deploy-action@4.1.1
+    #   with:
+    #     branch: gh-pages # The branch the action should deploy to.
+    #     folder: ./_site # The folder the action should deploy.

+    # Deploys a source to a destination.
+    - name: Deploy
+      uses: peaceiris/actions-gh-pages@v3
       with:
-        branch: gh-pages # The branch the action should deploy to.
-        folder: ./_site # The folder the action should deploy.
+        github_token: ${{ secrets.GITHUB_TOKEN }}
+        publish_dir: ./_site # the action will deploy the <repository root>/_site contents to the (default) gh-pages branch, root directory
 ```

 Save the new file and commit the changes.